frequency-chain/frequency/README.md

 1. Note: if parachain was previously registered on a running relay chain and no new registration is required, then, you can skip the above step.

-1. Start mrc as parachain: This step will generate genesis/wasm and onboard the parachain.
-If new pallets or runtime code changes have been made to mrc, then developer have to generate chain specs again.
+1. Start Frequency as parachain: This step will generate genesis/wasm and onboard the parachain.
+If new pallets or runtime code changes have been made to Frequency, then developer have to generate chain specs again.
 Refer to [generation spec file](#generating-a-new-spec-file) for more details.

 1. Note: assumption is that relay chain is running and para id 2000 is registered on relay.
 If parachain id is not 2000, update the local chain [spec](#generating-a-new-spec-file) with registered parachain id.